Let's Just Do It

-"Let's Just Do It" is a posthumous single by American singer Lisa "Left Eye" Lopes, and is the lead single from her posthumous album, Eye Legacy.
+"Let's Just Do It" is a posthumous single by American rapper Lisa "Left Eye" Lopes, and is the lead single from her second studio album and first posthumous album, Eye Legacy.
 Originally recorded by Lopes and her TLC groupmate Tionne "T-Boz" Watkins in 1998 for the group's third studio album FanMail, the track was shelved until 2009, when it was remixed to feature new vocals from fellow member Rozonda "Chilli" Thomas and rapper Missy Elliott.

 Background

 The song was originally produced by Dwight Reynolds and recorded in 1998 by Lopes and Watkins for possible inclusion in the 1999 multi-platinum FanMail.
 The song was left off the album as the hip hop beats did not fit the album's concept, as LaFace Records chose to have the album focus on futuristic electronic production.

 In 2008, when Eye Legacy began production, "Let's Just Do It" was selected to be included on the album and be released as the lead single.
 Elliott and Thomas recorded new vocals on the song, and the track was remixed with a dance beat.

 On June 2, 2014, a new version of the song was released that featured a new beat and rap from Lopes' younger sister Reigndrop Lopes.